-When we experience a death the grief associated with the loss itself is excruciating.
+When we experience death the grief associated with the loss itself is excruciating.
 There are the obvious things we “expect” (though it is hard to describe anything with grief as expected).
-In the immediate, the pain of the loss can be all consuming.
+In the immediate, the pain of the loss can be all-consuming.
 But in the weeks and months that follow there can be a sense that we are losing even more than just that person.
 The world turns upside down and suddenly it feels like everything is changing or disappearing.

-This snowball effect stems from the fact that a death does not just create a single hole in one’s life.
-Instead the loss can impact many areas of one’s life, creating multiple losses from that “primary loss”.
+This snowball effect stems from the fact that death does not just create a single hole in one’s life.
+Instead, the loss can impact many areas of one’s life, creating multiple losses from that “primary loss”.
 Though it is easy to think that our grief is solely the grief of losing the person we cared for so deeply, our grief is also the pain of the other losses that were a result of the death.
 You will hear these losses referred to as “secondary losses”, not in the sense that their impact is secondary, but rather that they are a secondary result of the primary loss.

 Understanding the possibility of experiencing grief from these secondary losses can help build self-awareness and help identify complexities of our own grief.
 Once we have identified these losses we are better equipped to face and mourn them.
 We begin to understand that the whole of our grief is comprised of many parts, including the primary loss and the secondary losses.